Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 ## Add Book and Author schema files

-We need to expose the books and the authors collections so that they can be used via Graphql.
-Cosmos DB, being schema agnostic, we need to provide the schema definition for the collections.
+We need to expose the books and the authors collections so that they can be used via GraphQL.
+Cosmos DB, being schema agnostic, requires us to provide the schema definition for the collections.
 These schema definitions need to be added in the `schema.gql` file.

 Start by adding the `author` and `book` schema: